Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Discussion

-The exact value of $\eta$ is unimportant, but it is reasonable to assume that the lymphatic system operates in the regime of small-amplitude peristalsis.
-Experimentally, one can see that the radius changes by no more than one third of its rest value \citep{Zawieja_Davis_Schuster_Hinds_Granger_1993}.
-If the lymphatic system operated in a regime of large-amplitude peristalsis, then valves would be unnecessary since the peristalsis could push the fluid without valves.
+The exact value of the peristaltic amplitude is unimportant, but it is reasonable to assume that the lymphatic system operates in the regime of small-amplitude peristalsis.
+Experimentally, one can see that the radius changes by no more than one half of its rest value \citep{Zawieja_Davis_Schuster_Hinds_Granger_1993, Davis_Scallan_Wolpers_Muthuchamy_Gashev_Zawieja_2012}.
+All of these considerations suggest that we should be able to at least qualitatively apply the small-amplitude valve continuum results to the lymphatic system.
+This work gives us some intuition for how a chain of lymphangions operates.
+Valves induce a mean flow at order $\eta_P$, suggesting that even small perturbations can be harnessed to drive lymph back to the circulatory system.
+The direction of the contraction wave is unimportant at this order, meaning no carefully coordinated, unidirectional contractions are necessary.
+Indeed, backward-propagating waves in lymphangions have been observed to be just as prevalent as forward-propagating waves, and the induced flows have been found to be comparable \citep{Zawieja_Davis_Schuster_Hinds_Granger_1993, McHale_Meharg_1992}.